Facebook Pixel Academic Misconduct | Western Kentucky University

 Role of the Office of Student Conduct

 The Office of Student Conduct will review for any additional action.
-Faculty members are strongly encouraged to report policy violations to The Office of Student Conduct so that we may assist the student in correcting the behavior, hold student’s accountable for their actions, track violations, and to stop serial violators
+Faculty members are strongly encouraged to report policy violations to The Office of Student Conduct so that we may assist the student in correcting the behavior, hold students accountable for their actions, track violations, and stop serial violators.

-1. Following the referral and submission of supporting documentation via Maxient an incident report is generated within the Office of Student Conduct.
-Submit the report and supporting documentation to https://cm.maxient.com/reportingform.php?WesternKentuckyUniv&layout_id=5
+1. Following the referral and submission of supporting documentation via the Academic Misconduct Reporting Form an incident report is generated within the Office of Student Conduct. https://cm.maxient.com/reportingform.php?WesternKentuckyUniv&layout_id=5

-2. The Office of Student Conduct staff will meet with the student:
+2. The Office of Student Conduct staff will meet with the student to:

 2. Connect student to other campus resources (safety net)